sigmaSd/IRust/crates/irust/README.md

 ## Scripts
 IRust supports scripting, all over the code base there are hooks that scripts can react to and usually answer back to IRust with a command.\
-IRust supports different versions of scripting, the latest version is the most supported one. \
-The older versions are kept for backward compatibility reasons but mainly because scirpting is currently on developement and I haven't decided which method is the best yet.\
 Check out [SCRIPTS.md](https://github.com/sigmaSd/IRust/blob/master/SCRIPTS.md) for more info.

 ## Book